MicrosoftDocs/architecture-center/docs/example-scenario/security/virtual-machine-compliance-content.md

 - Supplying *golden images* to DevOps teams.
 A golden image is the published version of a marketplace image.
 - Testing and validating images before making them available to DevOps teams.
-- Tracking which image each DevOps team is using.
+- Tracking which image each DevOps team uses.
 - Enforcing company standards without degrading productivity.
 - Ensuring that DevOps teams use the latest image versions.
-- Managing the compliance of *pet* servers, which are maintenance intensive, and *cattle* servers, which are easily replaceable.
+- Managing the compliance of *pet servers*, which are maintenance intensive, and *cattle servers*, which are easily replaceable.

 ## Architecture